Street Fighter II: International

 The SNES version of Street Fighter II was very well received.
 In Electronic Gaming Monthly (EGM), its panel of four reviewers gave it scores of 10, 9, 10, and 9, adding up to 38 out of 40, and their "Game of the Month" award.
 Sushi-X (Ken Williams) gave it a 10, calling it "The best!
 Street Fighter II is the only game I have ever seen that really deserves a 10!"
 Martin Alessi gave it a 9, describing it as "the best cart available anywhere!
 Incredible game play!"
 Ed Semrad gave it a 10, saying "The moves are perfect, the graphics outstanding and the audio exceptional.
 Get one of the new 6 button sticks and you'll swear you're playing the arcade version."
 GamePro printed two reviews of the game in its August 1992 issue, both giving it a full score of 5 out of 5; Doctor Dave described it as "Capcom's best arcade conversion yet" while Slasher Quan stated that almost "everything's perfect in the Super NES version" and that it is "a nearly flawless conversion of the arcade original that's made even more enjoyable by new options and the convenience of home fighting."
 Super Play gave it a 94% score, stating that with "the inclusion of Champion Edition's Character vs. Character select and the extra options, I would even go so far to say that this is actually better than the coin-op."
 Electronic Games gave it scores of 95% for graphics, 92% for sound, and 93% for playability, with a 94% overall, concluding that it is the best fighting game to date.
 Nintendo Power scored it 16.2 out of 20, stating that the "hottest arcade game around has been faithfully reproduced for this Super NES conversion" and that it "is just like having the arcade game at home!".
 Nintendo Power ranked it the best SNES game of 1992, above The Legend of Zelda: A Link to the Past in second place.

 Computer Gaming World in April 1994 said that "Street Fighter II now enters the PC ring rather late and with a touch of weak wrist".
 The magazine reported that "the atmosphere and the impact of hefty welts and bone-crushing action is just not here.
 The usual lament of many PC gamers about arcade conversions is once again true: too little and too late".

-Entertainment Weekly wrote that "Sure, it's violent (people can be set on fire), but Street Fighter II offers a depth of play (each character has more than 20 different moves) unmatched by any other video-game slugfest."
+Entertainment Weekly wrote: "Sure, it's violent (people can be set on fire), but Street Fighter II offers a depth of play (each character has more than 20 different moves) unmatched by any other video-game slugfest."